 - Keep up with regular maintenance on your smartphone.

 - Always check to see if your phone can be repaired before purchasing a new one.

 - Do your research on responsible recycling and send your inactive smartphones to dependable companies.

-Our research outlines some of the best and worst devices to further this agenda, to read more about which phones are the most repairable and which are the worst, check out our full report here.
+Our research outlines some of the best and worst devices to further this agenda, to read more about which phones are the most repairable and which are the worst.